-Consider a popular setting where $\mtx{M}$ is distributed block row-wise across $p \leq m / d$ processors, each of which has at least $2dn + n^2$ words of available memory.
-Here it is straightforward to attain near-optimal communication cost for performing the matrix multiplications $\mtx{S} \cdot \mtx{M}$ and $(\pre{\mtx{M}})^\trans \cdot (\pre{\mtx{M}})$ \cite{demmel2012communication}.
-To be explicit, the computation of $\mtx{S} \cdot \mtx{M}$ proceeds with local multiplications of blocks of $\mtx{M}$ with the corresponding blocks of columns of $\mtx{S}$ (using $dn$ words of memory) and summing the contributions using an all-reduce operation (using another $dn$ words of memory).
+Consider a popular setting where $\mtx{M}$ is distributed block row-wise across $p \leq m / d$ processors, each of which has at least $2dn + n^2$ words of memory.
+Here we implement Line \ref{line:form_sk} with local multiplications of blocks of $\mtx{M}$ with the corresponding blocks of columns of $\mtx{S}$ (using $dn$ words of memory) and summing the contributions with an all-reduce operation (using another $dn$ words of memory).
 From there, each processor performs QRCP on $\sk{\mtx{M}}$, recovers $\sk{\mtx{A}}_k$ from $\sk{\mtx{R}}$, and applies its inverse to the corresponding local block of $\mtx{M}$.
-When using the classical binomial tree version of all-reduce, the overall computation of the preconditioned matrix $\pre{\mtx{M}}$ requires one global synchronization, $2 \log_2 p$ messages, $2dn \log_2 p$ communication volume, and two data passes.
-Adding the cost of the CholeskyQR step (see e.g. \cite{nguyen2015reproducible}), we get the total cost of CQRRPT: two global synchronizations, $4 \log_2 p$ messages, $(2dn+n^2) \log_2 p$ communication volume, and three data passes.
+When using the classical binomial tree version of all-reduce, the overall computation of $\pre{\mtx{M}}$ requires one global synchronization, $2 \log_2 p$ messages, $2dn \log_2 p$ communication volume, and two data passes.
+Adding the cost of the CholeskyQR step~\cite{nguyen2015reproducible}, we get the total cost of CQRRPT: two global synchronizations, $4 \log_2 p$ messages, $(2dn+n^2) \log_2 p$ communication volume, and three data passes.
 Notably, if we used the recursive-halving version of all-reduce~\cite{thakur2005optimization}, the communication volume can be improved to a mere $2dn+n^2$.

-In general computational environments and data layouts, using an unstructured sketching operator with $d \approx n$ should incur a similar cost in terms of synchronization, interprocessor communication, and memory footprint as computing the Gram matrix $\mtx{M}^{\trans} \mtx{M}$ in CholeskyQR.
-This implies that CQRRPT can achieve comparable efficiency in terms of modern efficiency metrics as CholeskyQR2 while providing greater stability.
-In particular, CQRRPT stands to inherit the computational advantages of CholeskyQR2 on massively parallel architectures reported in, e.g.~\cite{FNYY2014}.

-\paragraph{Determining numerical rank.} \phantomsection When CQRRPT computes $k = \code{rank}(\sk{\mtx{R}})$ for the upper-triangular matrix $\sk{\mtx{R}}$, the assumption of exact arithmetic implies that one can simply count the number of rows in $\sk{\mtx{R}}$ that are nonzero.
-In practice, deciding on a proper way of estimating numerical rank $k$ is both important and nuanced.
-The method that we use in our implementation of CQRRPT has two stages and only entails $\mathcal{O}(n)$ work; this method is described in \cref{sec:finite_precision} along with our numerical analysis results.